 Embracing the culture and customs of Portugal

 If you are planning to move to Portugal or buy a property here, it is likely you will want to make the most of local life and embrace the rich culture and customs that Portugal has to offer.
-We share our top five Portuguese traditions, from the perspective of a UK expat.
+We share our the key Portuguese traditions and habits to be aware of, from the perspective of a UK expat.

 1. Food is important – especially for big occasions

 There is a wealth of good food and drink in Portugal and the Portuguese eat very well.
 Nowhere is this more evident than at a special occasion – a birthday celebration is the perfect excuse for a big and delicious cake, and savouries feature prominently on the menu, too.
 An endless array of traditional dishes will be on display, with various members of the family working hard to prepare the feast, often days in advance of the gathering.

 If you’re planning a move to Portugal, find out how you can access medical attention in our free Guide to Healthcare.

 The Portuguese, like the Spanish, are night-owls, and tend to eat later than we do in the evenings.
 Lunch comes at around 1-2pm, ‘merenda’ at around 3-4pm and then dinner could be at any point from 8pm to as late as 10pm or more.

 Alcohol of various kinds is popular in Portugal, particularly the Port and wine that the country is well known for.
 However, “binge drinking” does not really exist in Portugal – even with teenagers – so, despite a tendency to start drinking rather early in some cases, you don’t often see drunken and silly behaviour on the streets.
 Like many other European countries, the reason for this is a slow and steady approach to drinking alcoholic beverages, balanced with drinking coffee (usually an espresso) and water.
 Agua de Pedras is a popular sparkling water, which tastes slightly salty, and is actually rather nice.